A typically harmless substance that causes a response of the immune system. Examples of allergens include pollen, dust mites, animal dander, and mold.

 Atopic dermatitis (also called atopic eczema)

-Chronic skin disease and the most common type of eczema.
+A chronic skin disease and the most common type of eczema.
 It is characterized by skin inflammation and itch.
-Scratching the skin results in redness, swelling, cracking, oozing, crusting and scaling.
+Scratching the skin results in redness, swelling, cracking, oozing, crusting, and scaling.
 Atopic dermatitis is not contagious.
-See Eczema, Dermatitis, and Inflammation.
+See Eczema and Inflammation.

 Some biologics are injectable and are different from commonly used medications such as corticosteroids.
 Some biologics may target only the specific parts of the body that need to be treated.

 Lasting for a long time or occurring over and over for a long time.